 “Moreover, like other insurance agents and brokers, the Defendants did not owe East Coast a duty to ensure that it understood the full import or meaning of the terms of the coverage provided.”

 Risk management involves full policy review and negotiation as part of the competitive process prior to binding of coverage.
-As you can see this is the only way to survive long term in the world of insurance.
+This would involve all the policy language including insuring agreement, exclusions, conditions and limitations.
+There are also traps in the application process, and we make sure you don’t make promises you don’t keep (“misrepresentations” in the world of the insurance company claim adjuster). you can see this is the only way to survive long term in the world of insurance.
 You need to know what you are covered for – business decisions yes…surprises no.

 Have an expert on your side.
 We’re always on your team, working hard to make sure you have the right coverage.